DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 # Juice

 ## Visual

+### 2D VFX
 - 2D Animated tooltips
+- 2D Animated power effects
+	- When using the power
+	- When a power comes into contact with a surface of game object
-- 2D Animated drug effects
+- 2D Animated muzzle flash effects
-- 2D Animated gun shooting effect
+- 2D Animated bullet hit effects
+	- Maybe some blood splatter?
+-
 ## Auditory
 -